lfmundim/PostmanGuide/Documenting/README.md

 Click the **Create** button and then **Close**.

-### Viewing documentation
+# Viewing documentation

-To access your documentation, find in the sidebar the collection, hover your mouse over it and then press the > button on the right.
+To access your *documentation*, find in the sidebar the collection, hover your mouse over it and then press the > button on the right.

 ![alt-text](../IMG/ViewDocumentation.png?raw=true)

-Click "View in web" to view your complete documentation:
+Click **"View in web"** to view your complete documentation:

 ![alt-text](../IMG/ViewDocumentationWeb.png?raw=true)